Non Resident Hunting in Alberta

 • Big Game Outfitter – guide has a valid Outfitter-guide permit, and provides outfitting and guiding services to big game hunters in Alberta.

-• Class S Outfitter-guide – an Outfitter-guide who holds Non-resident (Canadian)/Non-resident Alien allocations for Trophy Sheep Special Licenses.
+• Class S Outfitter-guide – an Outfitter-guide who holds Non-resident (Canadian)/Non-resident Alien allocations for Trophy Bighorn Sheep Special Licenses.
 A Class S Outfitter-guide may also hold allocations for other big game special licenses.

 To find a vetted outfitter-guide, visit our Alberta Outfitter Directory.